-Once your Management Node is installed with xCAT, you need to setup either MySQL, DB2 or PostgreSQL.
+Once your Management Node is installed with xCAT, you need to setup either MySQL or PostgreSQL.
 MySQL and PostgreSQL are available with the Linux OS.
 We package MySQL for you in our AIX dependency package.
-DB2 is an IBM product and must be purchased.

-Instructions for setting up a MySQL database for xCAT are found in the $\underline{xCAT2.SetupMySQL}$ documentation.
+Instructions for setting up a MySQL database for xCAT are found in the xCAT2.SetupMySQL documentation.

-Instructions for setting up a PostgreSQL database for xCAT are found in the xCAT2Postgresql documentation.
+Instructions for setting up a PostgreSQL database for xCAT are found in the xCAT2Postgresql documentation